hf-qwertyuiop/Enhancing-Forecast-Reconciliation-Performance-through-Model-Combination/README.md

 # Enhancing Forecast Reconciliation Performance through Model Combination
 ## Introduction
+In result1.pdf, we report performance on different metrics, at different levels.

+In result2.pdf, we take the labour data set as an example, select the best lambda with different metrics, and check its performance at each metric and level.

+In result3.jpg, we show the win rate of our method on SMAPE (the main metric we report)

 #### US macroeconomics series 1
 The following code will make predictions from 20 training samples